toddhorner/AFT/states/NV.md

     > *  (1) That the renewable natural resources of the State of Nevada are basic assets.
     >     *   (2) That they are being affected by the ever-increasing demands of farm and ranch operations and by changes in land use from agricultural to nonagricultural uses, such as, but not limited to, residential and commercial developments, highways and airports.

     Neither statute nor any official planning document contain goals that link agricultural preservation with land use planning.
+Also, according to personal correspondence with Skip Scanfied of the NV State Land Use Planning Agency,
+    >Most individual counties adopt Public Land Policy Plans that typically include a policy section on Farmland Preservation…  however not all of them address the topic.